 Is the grant taxable income?

-Applications opened on Wednesday, May 6.
 Please click here to apply.
-Please check back here or follow us on social media for any updates.
-A panel will review applications on a rolling basis and continue to grant money until the fund is exhausted (Note: We are actively raising money for the fund here.
+A panel will review applications on a rolling basis, prioritizing need, and continue to grant money until the fund is exhausted (Note: We are actively raising money for the fund here.
 Spread the word!).
-The panel, which is made up of volunteers from both Music Everywhere CLT and Fair Play, is committed to equitable distribution of funds, across all segments and demographics of our population.
+The panel is committed to equitable distribution of funds, across all segments and demographics of our population.

 Who is Music Everywhere CLT and who is FAIR PLAY Music Equity Initiative?